April 5, 2025

 Do I need an LLC to sell on Amazon?

-No, you do not need an LLC to sell on Amazon in 2024.
+No, you do not need an LLC to sell on Amazon.
 You can simply set up your Amazon Seller account and start selling products as a sole proprietor.
-This means that your personal assets will not be separate from your Amazon business.
+Your personal assets will not be separate from your Amazon business.

 You also do not need any business license to sell on Amazon.
 However, some states or local governments may require some documentation to confirm the legitimacy of your business.